 Again, investment advisors are professionals and need to be reasonably compensated, so expect that you are paying them.
 You should know how much you paid them last year though.
 And not just how much you paid them directly, but how much they made from your account.
 Perhaps you didn’t pay them anything but they got big bonuses from putting you into certain investments.
 That seems like something you should know, right?

-If someone gets compensated for recommending specific products to you (as even we do on the site sometimes with affiliate relationships) that creates a potential conflict of interest.
+If someone gets compensated for recommending specific products to you, that creates a potential conflict of interest.
 It doesn’t mean that the person is doing anything outside of your best interest, but it is something you should be aware of – and you should understand their policy on this type of compensation and how it might influence their actions.

-This leads into the third question you should ask…
+This leads to the third question you should ask…

 Are you acting as a fiduciary for me?